Pitz72/TheSafePlace-React/README.md

-# The Safe Place v0.4.1 "The Best Synchronization"
+# The Safe Place v0.4.2 "LevelUp and Miscellaneous"

 ## 🎮 GDR Retrocomputazionale a Fosfori Verdi anni '80